William S. Burroughs in New York

 The Association for the Relief of Respectable Aged Indigent Females was founded in 1813.
 For its first 25 years it collected and distributed funds to women they felt were worthy of receiving the support.
 In the 1830s they decided that they needed "an asylum to house some of the pensioners".
 Their first asylum opened in 1838 on East 20th Street between First Avenue and Second Avenue.

 Property was bought here between 103rd and 104th Streets on Tenth Avenue (now called Amsterdam through the Upper West Side).
-The new building was open in December 1883, with enough space for nearly every resident to have her own room with a fireplace, plus a dining room and kitchen large enough for 100 residents.
+The new building was opened in December 1883, with enough space for nearly every resident to have her own room with a fireplace, plus a dining room and kitchen large enough for 100 residents.

 In the 1890s the neighborhood included a Home for the Destitute Blind just across 104th Street, and the Bloomingdale Insane Asylum which has since been absorbed into Columbia University's campus.